JonasAlfredsson/docker-fail2ban/README.md

 However, as this chain is modified automatically by the Docker service, you would not have much luck setting custom rules you wanted to be persistent there.
-Luckily, in a [pull request][5] leading up to the 17.06 release of Docker, there were new features added to the iptables that are created by the Docker service.
+Luckily, in a [pull request][5] leading up to the 17.06 release of Docker, there were new features added to the `iptables` that are created by the Docker service.
 It introduced a new chain called `DOCKER-USER` which will be placed before the normal `DOCKER` chain.
-This is empty by default and will not be touched by Docker at all, as it is [intended][7] to be used for custom user defined rules.
+This is empty by default and will not be touched by Docker at all, since it is [intended][7] to be used for custom user defined rules.

 ## fail2ban and Chains
-`fail2ban` creates one unique chain for every `jail`/service defined, in order to easily divide different rules for different services.
+Fail2ban creates one unique chain for every `jail`/service defined, in order to easily divide different rules for different services.
 This way you may have a specific IP banned for one web service while it is allowed to access another.